theosotr/cynthia-eval/README.md

 19
 ```

-Find the number of bugs that either fixed or confirmed
+Find the number of bugs that were either fixed or confirmed

 ```bash
 cynthia@2c16ea0e6849:~$ sqlite3 bugs/bugdb.sqlite3 \